SolSol

 - Pacific island located North of Australia

-- Population approx 10 million, thereof 85% in rural areas
+- Population over 10 million, thereof 85% in rural areas

 - Up to 40% analphabet rate